applenut/mlpractical-1/google-cloud-ml/lab09b/README.md

 Also `run_gcloud.sh` and `run_local.sh` should help get you started.

-_Disclaimer_: This is meant as a starting point for anyone doing the MLPR course to run training on Google Cloud.
+_Disclaimer_: This is meant as a starting point for anyone doing the MLP course to run training on Google Cloud.
 I am not responsible for anything you do with it!